dorota-ostrowska/GuacFeatureFlag/README.md

     python main.py
     ```

 5. Navigate to http://127.0.0.1:5000/ and enjoy your digital guacamole experience.
+Play with feature flag - change the value and refresh the website.

 ## 👩‍🍳 Recipe for Success